RETURN TO HOME PAGE

 93 93 YEAR 59 65 68 72 75 80 83 85 89 90 91 MAR OCT 95 96 97 %YES 49 48 50 43 44 45 40 44 47 47 46 48 51 35 38 42

-Note that, at several points (years), the percentage of the people saying they had a gun in the home abruptly drops several percentage points then gradually rises until the next abrupt drop.
-Exactly where the abrupt drops occur cannot be seen from the data because the data does not exist for every year.
+Note that, at three points (years), the percentage of the people saying they had a gun in the home abruptly drops several percentage points then gradually rises until the next abrupt drop.
+Exactly when the abrupt drops occur cannot be seen from the data because the data does not exist for every year.
 So, we can't tell if the drop apparent at 1972 occurred in 1969, 1970, 1971 or 1972.
 But, it is apparent that an abrupt drop occurred sometime in that period, and that others occurred between 1980 and 1983, and between 1993 and 1995.

 Why would such abrupt drops occur in view of the fact that the net insertion of guns into the population is relatively stable from year to year?
 If one (1)takes the numbers of guns actually inserted into the population each year, (2)assumes that these result in some plausible proportion of new owners, and (3)uses the actual adult populations over the years, the percentage of adults found to possess guns does not exhibit such abrupt drops.
 The plausible means for increasing and decreasing the supply of guns cannot explain the year-to-year changes found by the surveys!